codezonediitj/pydatastructs/README.md

 python -m pip install .
 ```

-For development purposes, you can use the option `develop` as shown below,
+For development purposes, you can use the option `e` as shown below,

 ```python
 python -m pip install -e .